-M. Monetary Gifts (Monetary contribution Income)
+L. Monetary Gifts (Monetary contribution Income)

 Any money received from persons outside of the household on a regular basis is considered income.
-This includes rent, utility payments and contributions for non-perishable items.
+This includes rent, utility payments and regular support.
 This does not include groceries even if it is a regular contribution.
+Monetary gifts for holidays, birthdays or other significant life milestones are not included as income.
 Verification can be completed using the following forms as long as the purpose, frequency and value of gift is documented

-- Notarized statement or affidavit signed by the person providing the assistance - Notarized statement of affidavit signed by the resident stating the purpose
+- Affidavit signed by the person providing the assistance - Affidavit signed by the resident stating the purpose